necherem998/Kaduna-Housing-Challenges-Agents-Role-and-a-Digital-Solution/README.md

 <img width="964" height="546" alt="image" src="https://github.com/user-attachments/assets/ab18c7a8-49b9-489c-affc-e641a8262506" />

-# Housing Rental Market Research Dashboard

 ## Introduction
-This Power BI dashboard consolidates survey data from over 1,000 respondents — renters, landlords, and real estate agents — into a single interactive report.
+This Power BI dashboard consolidates survey data from over 1,000 respondents, including renters, landlords, and real estate agents, into a single interactive report.
 It brings together demographic profiles, pain points, behavioral patterns, willingness-to-pay data, and cross-tabulated decision drivers to give a full picture of how people currently search for, rent, and list housing in the market surveyed.

 ## Problem Statement
 The dashboard was built to answer key business questions ahead of launching a rental platform/app, including: